Intravenous Vitamin and Mineral Therapies (Chelation)

 Chelation therapy is a safe and effective method for drawing toxins and metabolic wastes from the bloodstream.
 Chelation (pronounced key-lay-shun) is a chemical reaction that results in a bond being formed between a metal ion and an organic (i.e., carbon-based – made mostly of carbon) molecule.
 The resulting complex, metal bound to molecule, is called a “Chelate” and contains one or more rings of atoms in which the metal ion is so firmly bound it cannot escape.
 This allows the metal ion to be transported in the same manner as a prisoner, first handcuffed, and then moved from one location to another.
 The agent used is ethylene-diamine-tetra-acetic acid, also known as “EDTA,” sold commercially as Sodium Edetate.

 EDTA is a synthetic amino acid.
-The usual dose is 1500-1800 mg. (adjusted to body weight, age, and kidney function) added to 250 ml. of “carrier solution” – sterile water or lactated ringers or half normal saline with a mixture of vitamins and minerals.
+The usual dose is 1500-1800 mg. (adjusted to body weight, age, and kidney function) added to 100 ml. of “carrier solution” – normal saline with a mixture of vitamins and minerals.

-Most Chelation doctors add vitamin C along with B vitamins, bicarbonate and magnesium.
-The solution is infused slowly, one drop per second, and one treatment requires about two and a half to three hours.
+Most Chelation doctors add vitamin C along with B vitamins, and magnesium.
+The solution is infused slowly, one drop per second, and one treatment requires about 30 mins.
 The prisoner (calcium) is moved out of the body using handcuffs (EDTA).
 The half life of EDTA in the body is one hour; i.e., one-half is removed (filtered into the urine) after one hour, another half of what is left is removed after one more hour, etc. Within 24 hours 99% of the EDTA is gone from the body, and you are left with only the therapeutic benefit.

 Can it help me?